KevinLWorthington/Goweli/README.md

 ### API Testing

 If you would like to test the API without running the Goweli app, navigate to Goweli/GoweliProxyAPI/Properties.
-Open the launchSettings.json file and change the launchBrowser entry under "profiles" from 'false' to 'true'.
+Open the launchSettings.json file and change the launchBrowser entry under "profiles" from 'false' to 'true' and change the startup congif to only launch GoweliProxyAPI.
 This will open the Swagger page when the GoweliProxyAPI project is started.

 ## 📱 Screenshots